motibytes/motibytes.github.io/_posts/2019-12-30-mask-of-psychosis.md

 My inner dialogue matches his warped thinking patterns and perceptions of reality.
 I feel logical.
 I feel I have crystal clear attentive focus and clarity.
 I feel calculated.
 These traits are not unlike those of other characters my mind has clung to. <!-- , from Dexter Morgan to Sherlock Holmes.-->

-Unfortunately this feeling of being Joe extends beyond my thoughts.
+Unfortunately, this feeling of being Joe extends beyond my thoughts.
 I feel that I am every perceivable aspect of his character.
 There are good parts.
 For one, I feel I could write until the end of time.
 Joe displayed a genius level talent for writing, he simply never exercised it.
 I feel mildly intelligent, I can't help but wonder if my IQ is locked down to the level my brain imagines his to be.
 I feel I hold a certain kind of sanity, in the way that he understands the world in a literal and pretty solid way.

 From watching Joe be perceived by others as a good man and a father, I feel that others might be able to perceive me the same way, no matter how damaged I am.
 I recognize that like Joe, I am damaged and broken and desire to connect with others.